marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 With such blog entries you will advance much faster in mastering programming.
 This is why:

-1. You will be aware of what you have learned &rarr; more motivation!
+1. You will be aware of what you have learned &rarr; higher motivation!
 2. You can look up things in your personal documentation, for example links to helpful sites.
 3. You will practice HTML and CSS while writing the entries.
 4. If you publish your website online you can make your blog accessible to others.
 This enables you to share your knowledge or to ask someone to help you with a problem.